arkayenro/arkinventory/ChangeHistory.md

  - added - a one off (per enable) warning message if your profile is using a blueprint that no longer exists
  - fixed - cursor not getting reset when leaving an item
  - fixed - dressup cursor should no longer show when in edit mode
- - fixed - new item glow not getting reset when entering an item
+ - fixed - (dragonflight) new item glow not getting reset when entering an item
  - added - if you use Peddler, junk items are now identified via it, and not via ArkInventory
  - fixed - (dragonflight) C_TradeSkillUI.OpenTradeSkill is now a protected function so onload scans can no longer be performed and will be skipped if enabled
  - fixed - other issues with tradeskill scanning
- - added - config > settings > window > scroll bar
+ - added - https://github.com/arkayenro/arkinventory/issues/1547 - config > settings > window > scroll bar

 # 3.10.00 Alpha 9 (05-OCT-2022)
  - added - config > settings > item > status icons / overlays > junk > size